x-tag/core/README.md

     $ git submodule update --init --recursive

-    $ npm install   // for devDependencies
+    $ npm install   # for devDependencies

+    $ grunt polyfill  # rebuilds polyfill file

-    $ grunt build    // output to ./dist
+    $ grunt build    # output to ./dist

+If you are interested in building your own custom elements, you can use our [web-component-stub](https://github.com/x-tag/web-component-stub) as a starting point.

 ## Tests